 In 1916, the University was encouraged by the Edinburgh Chamber of Commerce to consider instituting a degree suitable for study by its members.
 And so, in 1918, the Bachelor of Commerce (BCom) was launched.
-A year later, the Chair of Accounting and Business Method was founded, the first such Chair in Scotland.
+A year later, the Chair of Accounting and Business Method was founded, the first in Scotland.

 Originally part of the Faculty of Arts, these initiatives led to the creation of the Department of Business Studies and the Department of Accounting and Business Method.

 The BCom degree survived until the start of the 21st century before giving way to the Master of Arts (MA) in Business Studies.
-This current programme has a wide variety of joint honours variations.

 After receiving my acceptance and reading the list of past alumni which included giant names such as Charles Darwin, James Clerk Maxwell and Robert Louis Stevenson, I felt humbled and honoured that I would be studying at the same institution that has helped educate so many that I often read about in history books.